Mark Kirkeby

-Mark K. Kirkeby (born March 19, 1960) is an American politician and a Republican member of the South Dakota Senate representing District 35 since January 8, 2013.
+Mark K. Kirkeby (born March 19, 1960) is an American politician and a Republican member of the South Dakota Senate representing District 35 from 2013 to 2015.
 Kirkeby served consecutively in the South Dakota Legislature from January 2007 until January 8, 2013, in the South Dakota House of Representatives District 35 seat.

 Early life and education

 Kirkeby was born on March 19, 1960 in Mobridge, South Dakota.

 He earned his BA in business administration and his BS in political science from Black Hills State University.